-Three different geophysical field campaigns were carried out during 2014-2015, and a dataset of 49 GPR profiles was acquired in the southern sector of the ROCS across the VCT fault segment (Fig. 1b-c).
-This GPR dataset covered a buffer zone of ~ 400 m and ~ 200 m respectively along and across the fault strike (area of ~ 8 Ha), for a total linear length of the GPR profiles of about 4100 m collected using a common offset (CO) configuration (Fig. 2).
+- 4 Three different geophysical field campaigns carried-out during the 2014-2015 years, a dataset of 49 GPR profiles was - 5 acquired in the southern sector of the ROCS across the VCT fault segment (Fig. 1b-c), covering a buffer zone of ~ - 400 m and ~ 200 m respectively along and across the fault strike (area of ~ 8 Ha), for a total linear length of GPR - profile about 4100 m collected using a Common Offset (CO) configuration (Fig. 2).

 We used a Zond 12e GPR system equipped with 300 and 500 MHz antennae.
-The lower-frequency antennae was ultimately preferred and considered the best trade-off between maximum resolution and achievable signal penetration (in our case $\sim 4 \text{ m}$) concerning the surveyed materials and wanted subsurface structures.
+The lower frequency antennae was ultimately preferred and considered the best trade-off between maximum resolution and achievable signal penetration (in our case ~ 4 m) concerning the surveyed materials and wanted subsurface structures.
 The GPR was equipped with an odometer wheel to measure the radar profiles' length and with a Topcon GR-5 Global Navigation Satellite System (GNSS) receiver to achieve accurate positioning of GPR traces and profile.
-Considering the scarcity of obstacles across the survey site and the good satellite coverage, we opted for network real-time kinematic positioning (NRTK, connected to the NETGEO network), measuring coordinates and elevations with centimeter accuracy and storing them directly within the SEG-Y GPR files.
+Considering the scarce presence of obstacles across the survey site and the good satellite coverage, we opted for a Network Real-Time Kinematic positioning (NRTK, connected to the NETGEO network), measuring coordinates and elevations with centimetre accuracy, and stored directly within the SEG-Y GPR files.

-Three datasets were acquired after preliminary fieldwork and collection of geological-structural data at the surface, which allowed us to infer the possible location of the fault trace.
-The average NE-SW direction of the GPR lines was initially planned with the primary purpose of intersecting the VCT fault roughly perpendicularly to its SW-NE strike, as reported in the literature and visible from surface evidence.
-This solution theoretically allows a more reliable interpretation of the investigated structure by reducing the effect of the apparent dip direction and dip angle of both stratifications and faults.
+Three datasets were acquired after preliminary fieldwork and collection of geological structural data at the surface and which allowed us to infer the possible location of the fault trace.
+The average NE-SW direction of the GPR lines was initially planned with the primary purpose of intersecting the VCT fault ~perpendicularly to its SW-NE strike, as reported by literature and visible by surface evidence.
+This solution theoretically allows a more reliable interpretation of the investigated structure by reducing the effect of the apparent dip-direction and dip-angle of both stratifications and faults.

-The acquisitions carried out in 2014, first resulted in 12 SW-NE GPR profiles collected in the southern sector of the basin (CMT light-blue lines in Fig. 2a), which was a flat land characterized by Quaternary alluvium.
-The second acquisition encompassed four additional radar profiles collected in the same area, and another nine radar profiles progressively moving to the north, which were collected in the central sector with slightly different and converging orientations (CMT green lines Fig. 2a).
-This solution was pursued for two main reasons: (1) to avoid directly surveying the outcropping dolostone, only partially crossed with two northernmost profiles, and thus focussing only on the sedimentary cover, representing our target for possible Quaternary faulting; (2) to optimize, through a preliminary GPR data interpretation, the future acquisition schemes by figuring out the dip direction of the buried geologic structures of interest.
-In fact, similarly to the interpretation of reflection seismic profiles, the "apparent dip" of reflections in bidimensional radar profiles should be considered to achieve a reliable 3D conceptual model.
+The acquisitions carried out in 2014, first resulted in twelve SW-NE GPR profiles collected in the southern sector of the basin (CMT light-blue lines in Fig. 2a), which was a flat land characterized by Quaternary alluvium.
+The second acquisition encompassed four additional radar profiles collected in the same area, and another nine radar profiles progressively moving to north, which were collected with slightly different and converging orientations in the central sector (CMT green lines Fig. 2a).
+This solution was pursued for two main reasons: 1) to avoid directly surveying the outcropping dolostones (only partially crossed with two northernmost profiles) characterizing two hills h1 and h2 (dashed white polygons in Fig. 2), and thus focussing only on the sedimentary cover which is our target for possible Quaternary faulting; 2) to optimize, through a preliminary GPR data interpretation, the future acquisition schemes by figuring out the dip direction of the buried geologic structures of interest.
+In fact, similarly to the interpretation of reflection seismic profiles, the "apparent dip" of reflections in bidimentional radar profiles should be considered to achieve a reliable 3D conceptual model.